MQ-software-carpentry/statistics-with-r/_episodes/03-testing-differences.md

 **analysis of variance** or **ANOVA**.
 The main R function to perform this analysis is `aov`.
 Be aware that there is also a function `anova` although this is used after you have fit the model using `aov`.

+One-way anova is a statistical technique that can be used to investigate the effect of a single categorical predictor variable on a continuous response variable.
+The effect is measured by looking at the values from different groups and comparing the averages.
+Of course, in any such situation there will be variability.
+If the variability _within_ each group is noticeably less than the variability _between_ the groups, then we decide that there are significant differences between the groups.

+One-way anova generalises the two-sample _t_ test.
+You can think of the two-sample _t_ test as comparing the values from two groups.
+Alternatively, you can think of it as seeing whether the grouping variable has an effect on the response variable (and so here we can look at grouping variables with 3, 4 or more values).

 You can still use ANOVAs for 2 groups: